MENU

 Major trees found in Karuizawa

-Karuizawa has many artificial larch forests, but natural forests can also be seen in many places.
-The first is a natural larch forest on the mountainside of Mt.
-Larch is a deciduous coniferous tree native to Japan, and although larch trees are planted throughout Japan, the number of natural larch trees is limited.
+Karuizawa has many artificial larch forests, but natural larch forests can also be seen in many areas.
+The first is a natural larch forest that stretches along the mountainside of Mt.
+Larch is a deciduous coniferous tree native to Japan, and although larch forests have been planted throughout the country, the number of natural larch forests is limited.
 Seedlings are produced from the seeds of the natural larch trees on Mount Asama and planted throughout the country.

-Haru elm forests remain around the Shinanoji Nature Trail, which runs from Shiraito Falls to Ryuukanashi Falls, and along the Yugawa River.
+Haru elm forests remain along the Shinanoji Nature Trail from Shiraito Falls to Ryuukanashi Falls and along the Yugawa River.
 Haru elm trees are a family of elm trees that are commonly found along rivers and other slightly moist flatlands where sandy soil has accumulated.
 Large elm trees can grow to 35 meters in height.
 Most of the trees in Nagano Prefecture have been cut down, and those remaining in the town are rare.

 Quercus crispula and Quercus crispula forests

-Other examples would be the Quercus mongolica var. mongolica forests at the foot of Mt.
+Other examples include Quercus crispula and Quercus crispula forests at the foot of Mt.
 Both Quercus crispula and Quercus crispula bear acorns in the fall, providing valuable food for birds, mammals, and other animals.
 These forests play an important role in the ecosystem of the region.

 Other typical trees found in Karuizawa

-It is very common in mountainous areas throughout Japan and is characterized by its reddish-brown bark.
-It is widely planted at the foot of Mt.
-Asama because of its drought tolerance.
+It is found commonly in mountainous areas throughout Japan and is characterized by its reddish-brown bark.
+It is widely planted at the foot of Mount Asama because of its drought tolerance.
 In Rokurigahara and Oni-oshidashi, it is often seen growing in crevices in lava rocks.

-Commonly found in slightly moist areas along streams.
-Large trees can be over 4 meters in circumference.
-In Karuizawa, large trees can be seen along the Yugawa River.
+A horse chestnut is often found in slightly moist areas along streams.
+A large one can be over 4 meters in circumference.
+In Karuizawa, a large tree can be seen along the Yugawa River.

-Distributed in cold regions north of central Honshu, with conspicuous white bark.
+Birkaba is distributed in cold regions north of central Honshu and has conspicuous white bark.
 It grows in clusters in sunny mountainous areas.
-It is one of the representative trees of the highlands, and can be seen from around 1,000 meters above sea level.
+It is one of the representative trees of the highlands, and can be seen from around 1,000 m above sea level.

 An evergreen coniferous tree native to Japan.
-It is usually 20 to 30 meters tall and 50 to 80 cm in diameter, but some of the larger trees can reach 40 meters in height.
+It is usually 20 to 30 m tall and 50 to 80 cm in diameter, but some of the larger ones can reach 40 m in height.
 In Karuizawa, it is found scattered in villa areas and satoyama.
 It is used as a garden tree, Christmas tree, etc.

 Pickup Site